- Can US citizens legally travel to Cuba on a bicycle tour?

 Please visit our CUC Currency page for the latest information.

-Can WoWCuba accommodate vegetarian or vegan diets?
+Can WoWCuba accommodate vegetarian, vegan or gluten-free diets?

-How early should I book?
+How early should I book & when is deposit due?

 Answer: The simple answer is “as soon as possible”.
 Cuba is a popular winter destination and flights to Cuba are often near or at full capacity.
 The very first thing we do upon receiving your registration form for a confirmed tour and confirming your spot on the tour is book your Cuba flight if not already reserved.
 Booking deposit for 1-week trips is $500 USD/person, and for 2-week trips $1000 USD/person.
 Final balance is due 90 days prior to trip start.
 Only occasionally are last minute seats available, most fill up weeks and sometimes months in advance.
 At two to four weeks prior to tour start (depending on the season), all unassigned rooms are released.
 For paid participants, all tour dates are guaranteed to depart, but groups of 1-4 travelers may only be accompanied by our tour leader rather than also by a Cuban driver and guide.
 The more lead time you can provide us, the more likely a group is to form for your selected travel date.

 What are the best flight routes for my tour?
 Should I prepay airport transfers?